playground for growing

 How do you challenge outdated workplace models to build inclusivity, diversity and creativity for a happier and healthier workforce?

-Mission Driven businesses have been pitching privately all day and now the top 3 will pitch LIVE to your votes to win that all-important top prize!
+Mission driven businesses have been pitching privately throughout the day.
+The top 3 will pitch LIVE to you for valuable prizes!

 The Royal Institution was founded in March 1799 with the aim of introducing new technologies and teaching science to the general public.
 Today the Royal Institution is committed to “The speedy and general diffusion of knowledge of all new and useful improvements in whatever quarter of the world they may originate.”
 We invite you to come along and share the stage or experience the space where famous inventors and scientists conducted groundbreaking experiments.